EDUCBA

 Key Differences Between Maya and Blender

-The Difference between Maya vs Blender are explained in the below-mentioned points:
+The Difference between Maya vs Blender is explained in the below-mentioned points:

 1. Maya provides customization via MEL (Maya Embedded Language); interfaces can be extended with it, whereas Blender embeds Python3, which can be used to write add-ons, rig characters, etc.

-2. Maya has been the industry standard for 3D modeling and animation for years, whereas Blender 3D painting and sculpting tools are not at par with a standard like Maya.
+2. Maya has been the industry standard for 3D modeling and animation for years, whereas Blender 3D painting and sculpting tools are not at par with an average like Maya.

-4. Maya has extensive support from Autodesk and users around the world, whereas Blender is open-source software that is extensively documented on its website, with the rest of the support provided via community tutorials.
+4. Maya has extensive support from Autodesk and users around the world.
+In contrast, Blender is open-source software extensively documented on its website, with the rest of the support provided via community tutorials.

-5. Maya exposes a node graph architecture with every node having its own attribute and customization, whereas Blender has a node-based compositor that provides comprehensive video sequencing and post-processing features.
+5. Maya exposes a node graph architecture with every node’s attribute and customization, whereas Blender has a node-based compositor that provides comprehensive video sequencing and post-processing features.

-6. With Maya, rendering out animation for the first time can be quite a challenge, whereas Blender can make the rendering process just a little bit easier for rendering out an animation or a series of frames.
+6. With Maya, rendering out animation for the first time can be quite a challenge, whereas Blender can make rendering a little bit easier for rendering an animation or a series of frames.

-8. Maya is more powerful, but this power comes along with a price of a lot of complication, whereas Blender can resolve some of the complicated issues which are with Maya, like rendering engines.
+8. Maya is more powerful, but this comes with a price of many complications.
+In contrast, Blender can resolve some complicated issues with Maya, like rendering engines.

-9. Maya being a licensed product, comes with lesser bugs, whereas Blender tends to be bug-prone, resulting in infixes with each version.
+9. Maya, a licensed product, comes with fewer bugs, whereas Blender tends to be bug-prone, resulting in infixes with each version.

 Maya vs Blender Comparison Table